chainwayxyz/citrea-docs/technical-specs/characteristics/block-production/sequencer.md

 # Citrea Sequencer

-The Citrea sequencer is a specialized full node with the crucial task of ordering user transactions and building rollup blocks.
+The Citrea sequencer is a specialized full node responsible for ordering user transactions and constructing rollup blocks.

 #### Process of Block Production